Emircyn/eventUp/README.md

 1. Clone the repository to your computer.
 2. Go to the project directory and run `npm install` to install the required packages.
 3. Run npm `npm run dev` the development server.
-4 .The landing page will open in your browser.
+4. The landing page will open in your browser.

 Follow these steps to start using this landing page.